New Mexico Electrical License: How to Become a Licensed Electrician in New Mexico

 Being an electrician isn’t just a job, it’s a solid career path.
 Electrical contractors enjoy a wide range of employment opportunities and earn a respectable income.
 There’s also job security—customers will always need skilled trade professionals to install and service electrical systems in their homes and businesses.

-That growth rate is expected to be even higher in New Mexico — projected at 11%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+The U.S. Bureau of Labor Statistics reports that there are 711,200 electricians nationwide and 3,970 work in New Mexico.
+The national number is predicted to grow 7% from 2021 to 2031, adding 50,000 to the ranks.
+That growth rate is expected to be more than twice that in New Mexico — projected at 16%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 The process of becoming an electrician takes time, but you get paid while you learn and gain experience.